coreos/tectonic-docs/Documentation/install/azure/azure-private.md

 ## Tectonic Installer

-When creating your cluster, set `tectonic_azure_private_cluster` to `true` to ensure that no public endpoints will be created as a result of the installation process.
+When creating your cluster, set `tectonic_azure_private_cluster` in the [terraform.tfvars][terraform-tvars] file to `true` to ensure that no public endpoints will be created as a result of the installation process.

 ## Node discovery